plone/training/dexterity_2.rst

 Add a browserlayer
 ------------------

 A browserlayer is another such marker-interface.
-Bowserlayers allow us to easily enable and disable views and other site functionality based on installed add-ons and themes.
+Browserlayers allow us to easily enable and disable views and other site functionality based on installed add-ons and themes.

-Since we want the features we write only to be availabe when ploneconf.site actually is installed we can bind them to a browserlayer.
+Since we want the features we write only to be available when ploneconf.site actually is installed we can bind them to a browserlayer.

 In ``interfaces.py`` we add: